-Management AuditProvision for work on corporate procedures and processes.
-Also(Incl.
-Corporateincorporates work specifically for management on an advisory basis.items)
+ManagementProvision for work on corporate procedures and processes.
+AlsoAudit (Incl.incorporates work specifically for management on an advisory basis.Corporate items)

-These jobs also tend to be of a significant length in terms of Internal Audit days and elapsed time due to their detail and nature.
+These jobs also tend to be of a significant length in terms of Corporate Assurance days and elapsed time due to their detail and nature.

-Anti-Fraud andThis work, undertaken or led by the Corporate Anti-Fraud Team, focusesInvestigationson prevention, detection and investigations.

-Prevention work focuses on developing good procedures, polices and guidance for managers and ensuring awareness so that appropriate controls are in place to avoid irregularities.
+Anti-Fraud and This work focuses on prevention, detection and investigations.
+Investigations Prevention work focuses on developing good procedures, polices and guidance for managers and ensuring awareness so that appropriate controls are in place to avoid irregularities.
 Detection work focuses on proactively examining the transactions of the organisation and other information to identify potentially fraudulent activity.

-Investigations work is largely in response to allegations of irregularity being brought to Internal Audit's attention.
+Investigations work is largely in response to allegations of irregularity being brought to the Corporate Assurance team's attention.
 This work is often extremely sensitive and requires great care, tact, diplomacy and attention to detail.
-A report to management is most often the output from this work where audit findings are described along with recommendations regarding potential disciplinary action or referral to the Police, and guidance on improving controls to minimise the risk of such matters arising again.

-Commissioning, Procurement and Contract Audit Contract Procedure Rules, Commissioning and Procurement Strategies/Policies).
+A report to management is most often the output from this work where corporate assurance findings are described along with recommendations regarding potential disciplinary action or referral to the Police, and guidance on improving controls to minimise the risk of such matters arising again.
+Commissioning, Procurement and Contract Audit Commissioning & Procurement - generally focussed on the policies, procedures and systems in place to identify, assess and deliver a requirement; including compliance with procurement regulations (Contract Procedure Rules, Commissioning and Procurement Strategies/Policies).
 Contract - this work focuses on the controls within the organisation's contractual policies and procedures to ensure that individual contracts are entered on a timely basis and that these protect the organisation's interests.
 In addition, that the contract management arrangements are robust, and payments made are appropriate.

-ProjectWork which evaluates the effectiveness of the application of projectManagementmanagement principles in order to achieve given outcomes / deliverables.

-CorporateRequirements under the Accounts and Audit Regulations mean that all client organisations have to prepare and publish a statement on the overall adequacy of their governance arrangements (annual governance statement).

-A key element to providing assurance to the organisation is the work of Internal Audit overall and particularly in the key areas of corporate governance, risk management, performance management and general policy and procedure compliance.

-Audit CommitteeTime is allocated to support the various audit committees.
-This workSupportinvolves the provision of reports, guidance and training.
+Project Management Work which evaluates the effectiveness of the application of project management principles in order to achieve given outcomes / deliverables.
+Corporate Governance Assurance Requirements under the Accounts and Audit Regulations mean that all client organisations have to prepare and publish a statement on the overall adequacy of their governance arrangements (annual governance statement).
+A key element to providing assurance to the organisation is the work of the Corporate Assurance function overall and particularly in the key areas of corporate governance, risk management, performance management and general policy and procedure compliance.
+Audit Committee Support Time is allocated to support the various audit committees.
+This work involves the provision of reports, guidance and training.